canalplus/rx-player/doc/architecture/source-buffers/index.md

 The ``SegmentInventory`` keeps track of which segments is currently bufferized to avoid unnecessary re-downloadings of them.

-You can have more informations on it in [the SegmentInventory documentation](./segment_inventory.md).
+You can have more information on it in [the SegmentInventory documentation](./segment_inventory.md).